-4.3 PORTC and the TRISC Register
+3.3 PORTC and the TRISC Register

-PORTC is an 8-bit wide, bidirectional port.
+PORTC is an 8-bit wide, bi-directional port.
 The corresponding data direction register is TRISC.
-Setting a TRISC bit (= 1) will make the corresponding PORTC pin an input (i.e., put the corresponding output driver in a High-Impedance mode).
+Setting a TRISC bit (= 1) will make the corresponding PORTC pin an input (i.e., put the corresponding output driver in a Hi-Impedance mode).
 Clearing a TRISC bit (= 0) will make the corresponding PORTC pin an output (i.e., put the contents of the output latch on the selected pin).

-PORTC is multiplexed with several peripheral functions (Table 4-5).
+PORTC is multiplexed with several peripheral functions (Table 3-5).
 PORTC pins have Schmitt Trigger input buffers.

-When the I2C module is enabled, the PORTC<4:3> pins can be configured with normal I2C levels, or with SMBus levels, by using the CKE bit (SSPSTAT<6>).
+When the I2C module is enabled, the PORTC<4:3> pins can be configured with normal I2C levels, or with SMBus levels by using the CKE bit (SSPSTAT<6>).

 When enabling peripheral functions, care should be taken in defining TRIS bits for each PORTC pin.
 Some peripherals override the TRIS bit to make a pin an output, while other peripherals override the TRIS bit to make a pin an input.
-Since the TRIS bit override is in effect while the peripheral is enabled, read-modify-write instructions (BSF, BCF, XORWF) with TRISC as the destination, should be avoided.
+Since the TRIS bit override is in effect while the peripheral is enabled, read-modify-write instructions (BSF, BCF, XORWF) with TRISC as destination, should be avoided.
 The user should refer to the corresponding peripheral section for the correct TRIS bit settings.

-FIGURE 4-6: PORTC BLOCK DIAGRAM
+FIGURE 3-5: PORTC BLOCK DIAGRAM (PERIPHERAL OUTPUT OVERRIDE) RC<2:0>, data and peripheral output.

-(PERIPHERAL OUTPUT

-OVERRIDE) RC<2:0>,